dharshan0011/dharshan0011/README.md

 ## Hi!
 This is Dharshan 👋

-I am a full stack web developer.
+I am a full stack web developer aspirant.
 Building solution and products fascinates me.
 Fitness is my other passion.
 Good speeches and ideas attracts me.
-My deep affection lies in automation and nature.
+My deep affection lies in technology and nature.

 - 👨‍💻 I’m currently working on MERN stack
 - 🪡 Learning product design.